herrethan/flipcarousel/README.md

 Flip Carousel is an alternative to an image/content carousel.
 Instead of sliding or cross-fading content, it flips like a deck of cards.
 It will continually append content behind the scenes with respect to the direction you are flipping.
 It uses lots of cool CSS3 transitions and animations, and *no* JS animation.

+Requires jQuery 1.8.1 or above, HTML5 Shiv for IE < 10 support.

 [See a demo here](http://herrmedia.com/projects/flip/)

 Features